SYNLAB UK & Ireland:

 Modern Slavery & Human Trafficking Statement 2020

-Published: 26th January 2020
+Published: 26th January 2020 - All information correct at time of publication.

 This is the SYNLAB Group’s Modern Slavery and Human Trafficking Statement under Section 54 of the UK Modern Slavery Act 2015 (MSA) for the financial year 2019.
 It applies to all Group companies which are regulated under the MSA.
 Modern slavery is a broad term that encompasses slavery, servitude, forced and compulsory labour and human trafficking.
 Subsequently, the SYNLAB Group is committed to ensuring that the supply chains of its subsidiaries and their business activities are free from ethical and labour standards abuse.
 This statement summarises the measures that the SYNLAB Group has taken to assess and address the risk of modern slavery in its business and supply chains.